-TrueBlue is another small cap that greatly rewarded its shareholders in 2013.
+TrueBlue is another small-cap company that greatly rewarded its shareholders in 2013.
 For the year, the share price of TrueBlue has soared more than 60%.
 The analyst community expects earnings-per-shares to rise more than 25% in 2014.

 There are a variety of factors why investments in the staffing industry should continue to be rewarding into the future.

-Due to The Great Recession, many businesses are hesitant to hire full-time workers.
-There is still widespread concern about the stability of the economy recovery in the United States.
+Due to the Great Recession, many businesses are hesitant to hire full-time workers.
+There is still widespread concern about the stability of the economic recovery in the United States.
 Due to this lack of confidence in the American economy, more firms now prefer to use temporary workers.